eddylongshanks/week9-django/readme.md

 ## Instructions for use

-App is a Chat box display where contributers must be added to the Member list.
+Userlist_App is a Chat box display where contributers must be added to the Member list.
 - Click "View Users" to view the member list
 - Click "Add User" to add yourself to the list of chatters
 - Fill in the form and click "Add"